ultral/ultral.github.io/it/200k_iac.md

 ![IaC unit tests](assets/200k_testing_unit.png?raw=true "IaC unit tests")

 As you can see linters can not catch everything, they can only predict.
 If we continue to think about parallels between software development and Infrastructure as Code we should mention unit tests.
-There are a lot of unit tests systems like [shunit](https://github.com/kward/shunit2), [junit](https://junit.org), [rspec](https://rspec.info/), [pytest](https://docs.pytest.org).
+There are a lot of unit tests systems like [shunit](https://github.com/kward/shunit2), [JUnit](https://junit.org), [RSpec](https://rspec.info/), [pytest](https://docs.pytest.org).
 But have you ever heard about unit tests for Ansible, Chef, Saltstack, CFengine?

-When we were talking about *S.O.L.I.D.* for CFM, I mentioned that our infrastructure should be made from a simple bricks / modules.
+When we were talking about *S.O.L.I.D.* for CFM, I mentioned that our infrastructure should be made from simple bricks/modules.
 Now the time has come:
-1. Split infrastructure into simple modules / breaks, i.e. Ansible roles.
+1. Split infrastructure into simple modules/breaks, i.e. Ansible roles.
 2. Create an environment i.e. Docker or VM.
 3. Apply your one simple break/module to the environment.
 4. Check that everything is ok or not.